What is Public Health?

 From Our Director

-Dr. Bess Marcus, Chair of the Department of Family Medicine and Public Health, is delighted to have Dr. Cheryl Anderson as Director of the new undergraduate major in Public Health.
-Read the director's welcome to learn more about this exciting program launched in September 2013.
-Read more...
+Dr. Bess Marcus, Chair of the Department of Family Medicine and Public Health, is delighted to have Dr. Dennis Trinidad as the new Director of the undergraduate major in Public Health.
+Read the director's welcome to learn more about this exciting program.